MTProj/Client-Server-Model-TCP-Sockets/README.md

 PORT - Displays the port number the server is running on
 Ex.
 PORT

 LIST - Displays a List of all active clients.
-The list contains their IP, Port , Hostname and Logged in Status
+The list contains their ID-IP-HOSTNAME-PORT Ex.
-Ex.
 LIST

-STATISTICS
-Ex.
+STATISTICS - Display History of clients that have logged in.
+Statistics contains ID-HOSTNAME-MSGSENT-MSGRECVD-ONLINESTATUS Ex.
 STATISTICS

 BLOCKED - Displays list of clients that the specified IP has blocked.